Anti-Defamation League: FBI Arrested 'White Supremacist' During Fort Lauderdale Raid

-Paul Miller, 32, was arrested Tuesday after the FBI’s joint terrorism task force raided the Riverside home he had been renting for a month after Miller moved there from New Jersey.READ MORE: Animal Rescue Organizations Say Pandemic Has Changed Their Industry For The Better
+Paul Miller, 32, was arrested Tuesday after the FBI’s joint terrorism task force raided the Riverside home he had been renting for a month after Miller moved there from New Jersey.READ MORE: 'Once In A Lifetime Event': Florida Man Spots 5 Elusive Florida Panthers In Single Day, 4 At The Same Time

 Miller is charged with possessing a firearm by a felon and witnesses say they saw agents remove guns from the house.